 Simple English definitions for legal terms

-Read a random definition: insanity
+Read a random definition: crimes against persons

 The Federal Trademark Dilution Act is a law that was added to the Lanham Act in 1995.
 It helps protect famous trademarks from being weakened or diluted by others using similar marks.
 This law provides extra ways for trademark owners to take legal action against those who might harm their brand.
 It is also known as the FTDA or Dilution Act.